-- 1. Classrooms will provide daily opportunities for children to engage in moderate to vigorous activities indoors and outdoors, weather permitting. - a.
-There should be a minimum of 30 minutes of outdoor active playtime with a goal of 60 minutes of combined indoor and outdoor active playtime per day. - 2.
+- a.
+There should be a minimum of 30 minutes of outdoor active playtime, weather permitting, with a goal of 60 minutes of combined indoor and outdoor active playtime per day. - 2.
 Physical activity must never be used as reward or punishment. - 3.
-Physical activity should be encouraged as part of self-regulation strategies to promote optimal learning and overall well-being. - 4.
-There will be no televisions in classrooms. - 5.
-Any computer screen time for 3-5-year-old classrooms should be limited to no more than 15 minutes and educational in nature - 6.
-There will be zero screen time in any infant and toddler classroom.

-Title: Active Supervision and Accountability of Children Procedure
+Active play should be encouraged as part of self-regulation strategies to promote optimal learning and overall well-being. - 4.
+Staff will maintain all active supervision strategies during active play.
+See Active Supervision and Accountability of Children Procedure.